Anatomy of a False Claims Act Case

 - Mitigate the impact of demands and settlements when appropriate

-At Hendershot Cannon & Hisey, our healthcare fraud defense lawyers meticulously evaluate all matters surrounding a Federal False Claims Act healthcare case.
+At Hendershot, Cowart & Hisey, P.C., our healthcare fraud defense lawyers meticulously evaluate all matters surrounding a Federal False Claims Act healthcare case.
 We effectively respond to investigations and successfully litigate actions pursued by the government, or whistleblowers in qui tam lawsuits.
 In instances in which civil liability is indicated, we are skilled at negotiating and mitigating the damages and possible exclusions of the government’s demands.

 Dealing with Violations of the False Claims Act in Healthcare